 Leveraging an MBA and law degree, with experience representing both international and domestic clients, Laura takes a practical, measured approach to achieve business results for her clients.

-In addition to her business acumen, Laura also has a thorough knowledge of gaming law, enabling her to effectively steer clients through the myriad of evolving regulations that govern the industry.
+Nationally recognized as a leader in equine and gaming law, Laura effectively steers clients through the myriad of evolving state and federal regulations that govern the gaming industry.
 She previously served as associate general counsel for the Magna Entertainment Corporation and as general counsel to Gulfstream Park, allowing her to provide clients with the benefits of her unique perspectives into the operations of racing, gaming and entertainment companies.
 Her work with leading gaming officials and companies across the world, enable her to not only stay abreast of new developments and legislation within the gaming industry, but also to offer proactive insight and counsel to clients to mitigate their risk as they move forward.
+Her past work includes experience in simulcasting, pari-mutuel wagering, online wagering, fantasy gaming, charitable gaming, sweepstakes and promotions.

-In addition to her work with the pari-mutuel and gaming industry, Laura has substantial experience in equine law matters.
-Representing owners, breeders and trainers, as well as account wagering companies and racetracks, Laura draws on her passion for the industry to counsel clients toward effective resolutions.
-She handles a variety of matters for clients, including the structuring of racing partnerships, syndication and sale of stallions and other bloodstock interests, and the acquisition and sale of commercial horse farms.
-She also guides international and domestic clients through the evolving challenges facing account wagering companies and simulcast agreements, including licensing renewal, compliance and contract negotiation.
-She recently helped establish simulcast agreements between clients in South America and the United States, using a keen business sense to guide the negotiations through the cultural and philosophical challenges to reach a successful resolution.
+Laura guides international and domestic clients through the evolving challenges facing account wagering companies, including simulcasting and licensing, compliance and contract negotiation.
+She also established simulcast agreements between clients in South America, Europe and the United States, using a keen business sense to guide the negotiations through the cultural and philosophical challenges to reach a successful resolution.